smahmoud31/technical-writing-portfolio/README.md

 ## Writing Samples

-### 1. Beginner’s Guide to Writing Your First SQL Query
+### Beginner’s Guide to Writing Your First SQL Query
-Short description + link

-### 2. How to Summarize Data Using Pivot Tables in Excel
-Short description + link

-### 3. How to Organize and Format Professional Documents in Google Docs
-Short description + link

-### 4. What Is A Relational Database: For Beginners
-Short description + link
+This guide introduces the basics of SQL queries and shows how to retrieve data from a database using the `SELECT` statement.